Skip to content Skip to footer

 Both platforms publish the catalog size on their homepage.
 The numbers tell the strategy.

-DataCamp publishes 670+ courses spanning Python, R, SQL, Scala, Julia, Java, Tableau, Power BI, Looker, Snowflake, Databricks, dbt, Docker, Kubernetes, Git, ChatGPT, LangChain, AWS, and Azure.
-The 70+ skill tracks include cloud, business intelligence, generative AI, data engineering, and software engineering.
+DataCamp publishes 720+ courses spanning Python, R, SQL, Scala, Julia, Java, Tableau, Power BI, Looker, Snowflake, Databricks, dbt, Docker, Kubernetes, Git, ChatGPT, LangChain, AWS, and Azure.
+There are also 100+ skill tracks and 30 career tracks, including cloud, business intelligence, generative AI, data engineering, and software engineering.
 If you’re a working professional who needs to learn a specific tool fast, the breadth is the value.

-Dataquest publishes 109 courses organized into 7 career paths and 18 skill paths.
+Dataquest publishes 130 courses with 8 career paths and 26 skill paths.
 Every path is built around a specific job: Data Analyst (Python), Data Analyst (R), Data Scientist (Python), Data Engineer (Python), AI Engineer (Python), Business Analyst (Power BI), Business Analyst (Tableau), Junior Data Analyst (Excel + SQL).
 What you won’t find: Scala, Julia, DevOps tooling, broad surveys of clouds.
 The catalog ignores anything that doesn’t map to a data role.

 If you don’t know what to learn next, fewer choices is easier.
 If you already know what to learn next, more choices is better.